After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Evaluation

 \subsection{Cross-Model Validation (RQ5)}

-Finally, we study how the framework behaves when we change the assistant backbone model and the user simulator.
-This addresses the concern that results might depend on one particular model family or simulator behavior.
+Finally, we examine whether the observed trends depend on a specific assistant backbone or a specific user simulator.
+This analysis is intended as a robustness check rather than a full benchmark across model families.

-\textbf{Assistant Model Comparison.} Table~\ref{tab:assistant_ablation} reports CAS, PSC, TAI, and IQA when we apply the two-stage pipeline to several assistant backbones while keeping the user simulator fixed to GPT-4.1.
-Llama-3.2-3B achieves the strongest and most balanced performance (CAS 0.731, TAI 0.924, IQA 0.922).
-This suggests a 3B model has enough capacity to learn structured preference representations and appropriate timing decisions while still fitting on modern smartphones.
-Llama-3.2-1B attains similar CAS but much lower TAI (0.545), which implies that small models can recognize categories but struggle with fine-grained temporal reasoning.
-The Qwen models show weaker metrics under the same training setup, especially the 1.7B variant, which indicates that simply increasing parameter count within a different model family does not guarantee good preference alignment.
-Overall, these results support our choice of a 3B Llama-based model as a favorable trade-off between quality and on-device resource use.
+\textbf{Assistant Model Comparison.} Table~\ref{tab:assistant_ablation} reports CAS, PSC, TAI, and IQA when the two-stage pipeline is applied to several compact assistant backbones while keeping the user simulator fixed to GPT-4.1.
+Llama-3.2-3B achieves the most balanced performance, with strong preference understanding, timing alignment, and interaction quality (CAS 0.731, PSC 0.595, TAI 0.924, IQA 0.922).
+This supports our use of a 3B Llama-based model as a practical trade-off between proactive interaction quality and on-device feasibility.
+Llama-3.2-1B reaches comparable CAS and IQA, but much lower TAI (0.545), suggesting that smaller models may recognize preference categories while struggling with fine-grained timing decisions.

+The Qwen models perform less consistently under the same training and prompting setup.
+In particular, Qwen3-1.7B performs worse than Qwen3-0.6B on CAS and PSC.
+Manual inspection suggests that this is largely due to missing or empty structured reasoning fields: many Qwen3-1.7B outputs have missing or empty fields for detailed preference reasons, whereas Qwen3-0.6B produces such empty fields less often.
+Because CAS and PSC depend on whether the model produces category-aligned structure and semantically meaningful preference descriptions, these missing fields directly lower the scores.
+We therefore interpret this result as evidence that model family and instruction-following behavior affect structured preference learning, rather than as a simple parameter-scaling effect.